tdegeus/cppmat/docs/index.rst

 cppmat
 ******

 This header-only module provides C++ classes and several accompanying methods to work with n-d matrices and/or tensors.
 It's usage, programmatically and from a compilation perspective, is really simple.
-One just has to include the relevant header file and tell your compiler where it is located (and to the C++14 or younger standard).
+One just has to ``#include <cppmat/cppmat.h>`` and tell your compiler where cppmat is located (and to the C++14 or younger standard).
 Really, that's it!

-After ``#include <cppmat/cppmat.h>`` the following classes can be used.
+The following classes can be used.

 +--------------------------------------+-------------------------------------------+---------------------+
 | **Class**                            | **Description**                           | **Header**          |